advertise

 Anything you need to know about the best time, places, outfitters, and regulations of Vancouver Island wolf hunting, you can find them here.
 We are ready to help you make a rewarding BC hunting opportunity.

-Vancouver Island Wolf is, in fact, one of the subspecies of the grey wolf inhabiting the island.
-These wolves are the indigenous creatures of the northern regions, but they are instead spread all over Vancouver Island.
-Some wildlife conservationists may believe that wolf hunting should be banned for recreational hunters and that only indigenous people can hunt wolves.
-Based on the BC Government's hunting and trapping synopsis, wolf harvesting is permitted, whether or not wolf hunting is permitted for food or recreation, on Vancouver Island.
+The Vancouver Island Wolf is a subspecies of the grey wolf, indigenous to the island.
+These wolves were originally native to the northern regions but are now found throughout Vancouver Island.
+Some wildlife conservationists advocate for banning wolf hunting by recreational hunters, allowing only indigenous people to hunt wolves.
+According to the BC Government's hunting and trapping synopsis, wolf harvesting is permitted on Vancouver Island, whether for food or recreation.

-Based on the latest statistical data, less than 180 wolves are on the island.
-Fortunately or not, wolf haunting on Vancouver Island hasn't been prohibited yet, but hunters, whether indigenous or not, are allowed to hunt a limited number annually.
-Wolves live in packs of five to twenty members, but it is not a clever way to hunt wolves in a pack.
+Based on the latest data, the exact population of wolves on the island is not specified in the hunting synopsis, but regulated hunting continues to ensure the species does not become endangered.
+Fortunately, wolf hunting on Vancouver Island has not been entirely prohibited, but hunters, whether indigenous or not, are allowed to hunt a limited number annually.
+Wolves live in packs of five to twenty members, but hunting entire packs is neither safe nor ethical.

 Wolf Hunting History on Vancouver Island

 During the 19th century, wolves were wiped out from Salt Island.
-Since the beginning of the 70s, the Vancouver Island Wolf was added to Canadian Wildlife Federation's list as an "Endangered Wildlife in Canada."
-The population of these wolves was 36 back in 1973, and eventually, in 1976, their population stabilized.
-Since then, wolf harvesting has become one of the island's recreations and a food resource for the indigenous people.
+Since the early 1970s, the Vancouver Island Wolf has been listed as "Endangered Wildlife in Canada" by the Canadian Wildlife Federation.
+The population was as low as 36 in 1973 but stabilized by 1976.
+Since then, regulated wolf harvesting has become part of the island's cultural heritage and a food resource for indigenous people.

 Vancouver Island Wolf Hunters